Thermodynamic Computing via Autonomous Quantum Thermal Machines: Results

 where $x_0 = 1$ by convention, $\bm{w} = (w_0, \ldots, w_n)$ is a vector of weights that specifies the behavior of the perceptron, and $f$ is the activation function (sigmoid).
 The perceptron allows for a classification of the input space into two classes; it provides a linear separation of the the inputs depending on the value of the function (0 or 1).

 At this point, the connection appears clearly.
 The thermodynamic neuron computes via a two-step procedure, that is very similar to the perceptron.
-First, given the inputs (encoded here in the temperatures $\beta_k$), the collector produces a virtual qubit, whose virtual temperature is given by a weighted sum of the input temperatures, with weights given by the energies $\epsilon_k$; see Eq. (\ref{eq:vt_perceptron}).
+First, given the inputs (encoded here in the temperatures \chg{$\beta_1$, \ldots, $\beta_n$}), the collector produces a virtual qubit, whose virtual temperature is given by a weighted sum of the input temperatures, with weights given by the energies $\epsilon_k$, see Eq. (\ref{eq:vt_perceptron}).
 This corresponds exactly to the computation of the weighted sum $y$ in the perceptron.
 Second, through the effect of the modulator, the output response becomes non-linear, and the final temperature $\beta_z^{\infty}$ is given by a nonlinear function of the virtual temperature, see Eq. (\ref{eq:beta_z_neuron}).
-In particular, in the regime of small $\epsilon_z$, this nonlinear functions becomes the sigmoid activation function $f$, hence corresponding exactly to the case of the perceptron, see Eq. (\ref{eq:tn_expan}).
+In particular, in the regime of small $\epsilon_z$, this nonlinear functions becomes the sigmoid, hence corresponding exactly to the case of the perceptron, see Eq. (\ref{eq:tn_expan}).
 This analogy is important, and is further illustrated on Fig.~\ref{fig:3}.

 An interesting insight from this analogy is that it sheds light on the importance of the modulator in our model.
 Indeed, if the machine would involve only the collector, the final output temperature would be simply the virtual temperature, corresponding to a trivial activation function $f(y) = y$ in the perceptron algorithm, which is known to perform poorly in machine learning.

-Hence the modulator provides the essential ingredient of non-linearity.
-Its effect is to map the the virtual temperature in a non-linear way within the temperature range from $\beta_{\text{cold}}$ to $\beta_{\text{hot}}$.
-More specifically, the (final) output steady-state temperature $\beta_z^{\infty}$ becomes a non-linear function of $\beta_v$, as in Eq. (\ref{eq:beta_z_neuron}).
-Depending on the value of $\epsilon_z$ we get different types of non-linear function.
-In particular, when $\epsilon_z$ is small, we get the sigmoid function as in a perceptron.
+The modulator provides the essential ingredient of non-linearity: Its effect is to map the virtual temperature in a non-linear way \chg{to a temperature inside} the range from $\beta_{\text{hot}}$ to $\beta_{\text{cold}}$.
+Depending on the value of $\epsilon_z$ \chg{and the choice of the thermalization model}, we get different types of non-linear function.
+In particular, when $\epsilon_z$ is small \chg{and thermalization is a reset model,} we get the sigmoid function as in a perceptron.
 This suggests that thermodynamic neurons could serve as a physical model for a fully analogue implementation of perceptrons.

-\subsection{Algorithm for designing the machine}
+\subsubsection{Algorithm for designing the machine}

-Beyond the conceptual interest, the above connection between the perceptron and our thermodynamic neuron is useful.
-Notably, this provides a general method for designing a thermodynamic neuron for performing a desired logic operation.
-We will see that any function that is linearly separable can be implemented.